engagepy/engagepy/README.md

 - 📫 How to reach me: mailzora@pm.me
 - ⚡ Fun fact: I am taller than you.

-# python_learning
+# Encouraging Code Learning

 **Intro:**

-> A collection of code written in my learning phase.
-Mostly python, for it had me at first sight.
+> python_learning repository has code written in my learning phase.
+Python, for it had me at first sight.
 My journey is not usual, I spent 20s setting up and operating businesses, teaching scuba and making bread in the non code world.
 This code path started around >30< with an objective to build real solutions, add to the open source community, and to hopefully contribute lines of code to something meaningful.
-This Repo specifically contains .py files so far.
+The python_learning repository contains nuemerous .py files.
 Each representing an independent code project apt for beginners.
+The other repos are exciting too, do check them out.

 **Steps to Initiate:** *(Don't Over Think It.
 It's Easier Than you Think)*

 One doesn't have to learn code to use code.
-Here are some steps if you wish to dip your feet ..
+Here are some steps if you only wish test waters with programming..

 1. Start by downloading python from : https://www.python.org/downloads/ .
 It is safe, open source, popular and going places.
 Downloads are secure so ease into it.